 How Do You Take a Vacation When You Have Chickens?

-If you go on vacation and your spouse or another adult is still going to be at home in the mornings and a night, they could care for the chickens while you are gone.
-That’s what I did.
+If you go on vacation and your spouse or another adult is still going to be at home in the mornings and at night, they could care for the chickens while you’re gone.

 If you don’t have someone at home, ask a friend or family member if they would mind helping you out.
 It wouldn’t even take 15 minutes each time they come.